azatsatklichov/vatinfo/README.md

 verify the program correctness, implement as a Maven or Gradle project, submit preferably as a GitHub repo link.

 # Solution
-To make the application extensible, Spring Boot is used and application left open for easily extending points (security, web templates e.g. thymeleaf, swagger,  lombok to decrease the coding etc. )
-Also, swagger is provided, in case project is extended with more REST services later
+Java8 and SpringBoot is used to solve the task and implement the respective components.
+To make the application extensible for future,  application left open for easily extending points (security, web templates e.g. thymeleaf, swagger,  lombok to decrease the coding etc. ) Also, swagger is provided, in case project is extended with more REST services later

 # How to setup/run/test application